Welcome to the DASD Music Department

 Samantha Roberts: Miss Roberts, a 2009 graduate of Dover High School, obtained her Bachelor’s of Music in Music Education degree from Mansfield University.
 While at Mansfield, she studied voice under Dr. Todd Ranney and choral conducting under Dr. Peggy Dettwiler.
 In 2016, Miss Roberts obtained a Master’s of Science degree in Education with a concentration in teacher leadership from Walden University.
 Currently, she teaches 9th-12th Concert Choir, Festival Choir, Women’s Choir, Men’s Ensemble, Renaissance, Standard 12, Piano I and Piano II, Guitar, and Voice Class at Dover Area High School.

 Seth Keller: Mr. Keller, a 2009 graduate of Dover High School, obtained his Bachelor’s of Music in Music Education degree from Mansfield University.
 While attending Mansfield, he studied French horn with Rebecca Dodson-Webster and instrumental conducting with Dr. Adam Brennan.
 Mr. Keller was awarded the 2014 New Teacher of the Year for the Clark County School District in Las Vegas Nevada.
 In 2016, Mr. Keller obtained a Master’s of Science degree in Education with a concentration in teacher leadership from Walden University.
-Currently he teaches 7th grade band, 8th grade band, jazz band, general music, and instrumental lessons at the Dover Intermediate School.
+Currently he teaches 6th, 7th and 8th grade bands, jazz band, and general music at Dover Area Middle School.

 Stephanie Haifley: Mrs. Haifley, a 1993 graduate of Littlestown High School, earned a Bachelors of Music Education degree from Mansfield University in 1997.
 While at Mansfield, Mrs. Haifley studied voice under Dr. Kim.
 In 2002, she obtained a Masters of Education degree from Shippensburg University.
 Mrs. Haifley started her teaching career in the Northeastern School District in 1998.
 She has been teaching Elementary Music in the Dover Area School District since 1999.
 Mrs. Haifley was profiled in the 23rd and the 27th Editions of Who’s Who of American Women, the First Edition of Who's Who of Emerging Leaders, the 8th Edition of Who's Who in American Education, the 62nd Edition of Who's Who in America, the 2012 Edition of Who’s Who among Executives and Professionals, and the Cambridge Who's Who.
 She received the Outstanding Teacher Award for the 2003-2004 school year.
 Currently, Mrs. Haifley teaches K-6 General Music, grades 4-6 instrumental lessons, 5/6 band, and 5/6 chorus at Dover Elementary School.